AI-assisted test development via MCP #

 Prerequisites.

-litmusinstalled and on$PATH(uv pip install litmus-test— the PyPI distribution islitmus-test; the import islitmus).
+litmusinstalled and on$PATH(pip install litmus-test— distributionlitmus-test, importlitmus).
 One of the supported AI clients listed below — Claude Code, Claude Desktop, GitHub Copilot, Cursor, or Cline.
 A working project directory (litmus initto scaffold one).
-Forlitmus_run, real or mock instruments configured instations/.
+Forlitmus_run, a station configured instations/— notelitmus_runalways executes in mock mode (see below).

 Setup #

 litmus setup <client> writes the right MCP config file for each supported client.
-All commands accept --print-only to show the config that would be written without modifying anything on disk.
+All litmus setup <client> commands accept --print-only to show the config that would be written without modifying anything on disk.

 | Client | Command | What gets written |